 I Hope He Likes the Car

 Except in cases of significant wealth, the luxury vehicle represents one of the largest financial boat anchors in the lives of Americans.
-It is a formidable villain capable of derailing one’s budget, dreams of financial independence, and even hopes for a modest retirement.
+Leasing one – or any car- can destroy your budget, crush your dreams of financial independence, and eliminate hope for a modest retirement.

-Let us assume, for the purposes of illustration, that Mr. A8 is leasing his vehicle.
+For the purposes of illustration, let’s assume that Mr. A8 is leasing his vehicle.
 The current manufacturer lease offer for this vehicle is $899 per month for 36 months with $4,644 cash due at the time of signing.
 This represents a total cost of $37,008 over three years, or $12,336 per year!
-Should I don my cape and rescue this fellow from his foolishness?
+For a car!

 What’s that?
 You’re still not convinced that Mr. A8 isn’t getting a fine deal?